 In the module configuration select this newly created item as the payment fee product.

-Configure the fee for each method in the Payment > PostFinance Checkout Payment Methods section.
+Configure the fee for each method in the Modules and Services > PostFinance Checkout Payment Methods section.

 The Payment Process of PostFinance Checkout is completely standardized for every payment method you can process.
 This gives you the ability to simply add a payment method or processor without changes inside of your PrestaShop configuration.
 An overview about the states and the payment processes of PostFinance Checkout can be found in the Payment Documentation.

-In the following section we provide you an overview about how the PostFinance Checkout states are mapped into the PrestaShop State graph for orders and invoices.
+In the following section we provide you an overview about how the PostFinance Checkout states are mapped into the PrestaShop State graph for orders.